pluto-tofu/Simple_Scheduler/README.md

 # Simple_Scheduler

-this implementation of the simple scheduler integrates the scheduler into the code file <br>
+This implementation of the simple scheduler integrates the scheduler into the code file <br>
 of the simple shell.
 The shell as instructed has now been stripped of any functionality <br>
 containing pipes.
 The user inputs the path of the binary files that they want to execute <br>
 using the submit command, the submit command pushes all these processes into the ready queue.<br>